sjchoi86/density_network/README.md

 <img src="src/pic/fig_mdn_res.png" width="800" height="350" />

-Each mixture whose mixture probability is bigger than certain theshold is shown with colors and mixtures with small mixture probabilities are shown with gray colors.
+Each mixture whose mixture probability is bigger than certain theshold is shown with colors and mixtures with small mixture probabilities are shown with gray colors. **Isn't the colors beutiful?**

 <img src="src/pic/fig_mdn_var.png" width="800" height="350" />